-Questions on citation of Internet sources are covered in the Web page "How to Cite Internet Sources" from Yale University.
+Questions on citation of Internet sources are covered in Citing Internet Sources from Yale College.

 This tfaoi.org Web site contains content including text and images that are either the property of Traditional Fine Arts Organization, Inc. (TFAO) or other copyright holders who have granted permission for TFAO to publish their content.
 For information on use of materials published in our online publication Resource Library please see its User Agreement and legal notice.
 Neither Resource Library or TFAO will assist you in securing permissions for materials which it does not own.

 Policy on outbound links

 TFAO's website contains tens of thousands of outward links on thousands of pages through its publication Resource Library, plus projects, reports, studies and catalogues.
 All of the links are based on research by its volunteers.
 The links are directed to sources of knowledge mainly of use to scholars, instructors and students of American art.
 They are aligned with TFAO's mission statement: "The character of affairs of Traditional Fine Arts Organization, Inc. is for charitable purposes including fostering education and nurturing understanding of American visual arts among student and adult populations through publications, guidance and counseling of nonprofit arts organizations and related activities."